- Client: Maggie's

 A truly extraordinary building for Maggie's Yorkshire

-Built amongst a cluster of medical buildings at St James’ University Hospital in Leeds, Maggie’s Yorkshire is a cancer care centre like no other with its trio of interconnected timber pots and landscaped roofs.
+Built amongst a cluster of medical buildings at St James’ University Hospital in Leeds, Maggie’s Yorkshire is a cancer care centre like no other with its trio of interconnected levels and landscaped roofs.

 Set in what was the only green space left amongst a cluster of medical buildings at St James’ University Hospital, the centre is expressed as a grouping of three stepped planters, which act to raise up the gardens while providing a series of shared and private spaces below.
 The building’s interior is no less striking, rows of giant splayed glulam fins rising around you and seamlessly branching out overhead into an elegant and fluid canopy of a roof.